 Biotechnology Management, MS at UCI BioSci

-The Department of Molecular Biology and Biochemistry (MB&B) in the School of Biological Sciences, the Paul Merage School of Business, and the Department of Biomedical Engineering (BME) in the Henry Samueli School of Engineering, have established a Master of Science Program in Biotechnology Management (MSBTM).
+The Department of Molecular Biology and Biochemistry (MB&B) in the School of Biological Sciences, and the Paul Merage School of Business, have established a Master of Science Program in Biotechnology Management (MSBTM).
 This program combines the essential elements of our highly successful Biotechnology Master’s Program with those of several equally successful Master’s of Business Administration Programs.
 It also capitalizes on a defined area of campus research strength in nanotechnology, tissue engineering and biomedical devices.
 Finally, as designed, the program provides advanced training in both biotechnology and business management, thereby allowing graduates the flexibility to pursue careers as scientists, as managers, or as both.

 Why Get A Masters Degree in Biotechnology Management?